colcon/colcon-bundle/README.md

 This code is in active development and **should not** be considered stable.

 This package is a plugin to [colcon-core](https://github.com/colcon/colcon-core.git).
 It provides functionality to bundle a built workspace.
-The bundle is essentially a portable environment which can be moved to a different linux system and executed as if the contents of the bundle was installed locally.
-A bundle should work on any Linux system with a kernel version equal to or later than the kernel version that the bundle was built on.
+A bundle is a portable environment which can be moved to a different linux system and executed as if the contents of the bundle was installed locally.

 Currently, ROS Kinetic is supported by installing the `colcon-ros-bundle` package.